Skunk Train in Fort Bragg, California

 Why the name “Skunk Train”?

 The nickname “Skunk” originated in 1925 when motorcars were introduced (today sometimes referred to as railbuses or railcruisers).
 These single-unit, self-propelled motorcars had gasoline-powered engines for power and a pot-bellied stove burning crude oil to keep the passengers warm.
 The combination of the fumes created a very pungent odor, and the old timers living along the line said these motorcars were like skunks, “You could smell them before you could see them.”
+The railroad’s historic name is California Western Railroad.

 Are pets allowed on the train?

-Is the train handicap accessible?
+Is the train wheelchair accessible?

 Can we bring food on the train?